-<<a Local List is a collection of undesignated (not on the statutory list i.e. Listed) heritage assets (buildings, monuments, sites, places, areas or landscapes) that have been identified by the council and the community as being important elements of Camden's heritage and that they merit consideration in the planning process.>>
+<ca Local List is a collection of undesignated (not on the statutory list i.e. Listed) heritage assets (buildings, monuments, sites, places, areas or landscapes) that have been identified by the council and the community as being important elements of Camden's heritage and that they merit consideration in the planning process.>> Suggestions so far...